-partnership that was unveiled in October 2013 in Brazil, which would also fund significant and long-standing barrier to key players in vaccine development biotechnology institutions, pharmaceutical (NGOs) and academia - to drive advances in vaccine R&D that have the potential to
+This initiative is part of a vaccine discovery partnership that was unveiled in October 2013 in Brazil, which would also fund research into other biomedical technologies that have the potential to overcome a significant and long-standing barrier to vaccine access in developing countries.
+Overall the partnership aims to integrate key players in vaccine development - biotechnology institutions, pharmaceutical companies, non-government organisations (NGOs) and academia - to drive advances in vaccine R&D that have the potential to transform global health.

-There are several key decision points in the vaccine development process: commit to research (decide to initiate full research programme), commit to candidate development (decide to invest resources to move to clinical development); commit to early clinical development; commit to phase III; registration
+There are several key decision points in the vaccine development process: commit to research (decide to initiate full research programme), commit to candidate development (decide to invest resources to move to clinical development); commit to early clinical development; commit to Phase III; registration